netropy/fpintro/ch4_5_recursive_multiply.md

 ### 4.5 Recursive Function `multiply`

 Similar to what was remarked about addition could be said about multiplication.
-Yet, it makes another good excercise in thinking recursively :-)
+Yet, it makes another good exercise in thinking recursively :-)

 #### 4.5.1 Find a recursive definition for the addition of two numbers `m`, `n`.